as-dev0/VideoDownloader/README.md

 Known limitations:

-The app cannot download multiple files simultaneously.
+The app cannot download multiple files simultaneously (this feature will be added soon).